 Depending on the time in the ski season you visit, Cerro Catedral’s ski center can be quite busy as it is one of the most popular resorts in South America.
 It is known as the place to ski and snowboard in Patagonia.
 If you want to ski Bariloche, we recommend August and early September.

-With over 15 years guiding here, PowderQuest knows how to move around the Bariloche ski areas to avoid the crowds, make the most of the resort on a powder day and navigate the complicated maze of cat tracks.
-It’s one of our favorite stops on our guided trips due to the fun in-bounds snowboard and ski terrain filled with sweeping open powder bowls and quality groomed runs, plus it is one of the few South American ski resorts with serious tree skiing.
+With over 17 years guiding here, PowderQuest knows how to move around the Bariloche ski areas to avoid the crowds, make the most of the resort on a powder day and navigate the complicated maze of cat tracks.
+It’s one of our most popular stops on our guided trips due to the fun in-bounds snowboard and ski terrain filled with sweeping open powder bowls and quality groomed runs, plus it is one of the few South American ski resorts with serious tree skiing.
 Outstanding access to extensive backcountry terrain including a remote hut system for extended overnight trips.

 The section of the Andes mountain range surrounding Bariloche is nothing short of stunning.
 The granite Cathedral spires for which the resort is named (Catedral in spanish) are similar to the mountains around France’s Chamonix; and the views across the National Park Nahuel Huapi, toward 3,554m Mt.
 Tronador; downtown and across the Andes towards Chile’s lake region, are simply incredible.